 - bringing the body back into hemostasis

 Maca is such an adaptogen!
 It balances, brings structure and strength back into the body despite the presence of stressors.
-Maca strengthens and rebuilds the adrenal glands, allowing the individual to properly deal and handle stressors, as well as reduce the negative implications of cortisol on the body.
+Maca benefits, strengthens and rebuilds the adrenal glands, allowing the individual to properly deal and handle stressors, as well as reduce the negative implications of cortisol on the body.
 Moreover, it effectively and simultaneously increases energy, boosting sexual function, libido, boosts immunity, improves mental clarity and function, increasing stamina and bringing the body back into a state of balance which results in a pleasant state of mind and well being (Ingram, L., 2010) (Panossian, A., & Wikman, G. (2010).

 Maca for Energy – increasing energy